-- Professional Training – The GFCHL professional team will teach its multi-year proprietary training curriculum to increase professional expertise to support the 0-6 population of children with hearing loss learning to listen and talk.
+- Professional Training – The GFCHL professional team will teach its multi-year proprietary training curriculum to expand human resources to support the 0-6 population of children with hearing loss learning to listen and talk.
 The curriculum is customized to the needs of the participants and covers pediatric audiology, auditory-verbal therapy, and early intervention.
 Those trained by the GFCHL will be prepared to train others in the country to make the benefits exponential and sustainable.
-In Kathmandu, the training will be centered around the needs of a health facility that currently provides hearing care and has asked for the GFCHL’s training support.

 - Hearing Screening – Implements proactive and sustainable screening programs for newborns and children up to 3 years of age for hearing loss in both medical and community settings.

-- Establishment of a “Center of Excellence” – A new medical site in Province 1 will be the first of its kind in providing the full slate of pediatric hearing health care and habilitation services in a single location.
+- “Center of Excellence” – A new medical site in Province 1 will be the first of its kind in providing the full slate of pediatric hearing care and habilitation services in a single location.
 This Center of Excellence will also become a referral point for young patients who do not pass community-based hearing screening.

 - Government and Local Organization Engagement – We will engage with government officials to help achieve policy aims related to pediatric hearing loss in Nepal and our program’s goals.
 We will also collaborate with local NGOs and organizations working in the pediatric hearing space to maximize efforts to improve care for young Nepali children with hearing loss.